The visual appearances of disordered optical metasurfaces: Impact of metasurface parameters on visual appearance

-Two simulated images of the spherical probe, for $h=0$ and $600$ nm, are provided in Fig.~\ref{fig-interaction-tf-stack}e (additional images for intermediate thicknesses may be found in the Supplementary Note 4).
+Two simulated images of the spherical probe are provided in Fig.~\ref{fig-interaction-tf-stack}e for $h=0$ and $600$ nm (additional images for intermediate thicknesses are reported in the Extended Data Fig.~2).
 As the thickness increases, vivid diffuse colours appear out of a pale bluish grey.
+Note that this striking change in appearance is due to spectral and angular variations of the \textit{diffuse} reflectance.
+Variations of the specularly reflected light responsible for classical thin-film iridescence play a minor role.
 The peculiarity of this visual effect is yet more evident by looking how the appearance of a non-spherical object changes with varying viewpoints and illumination conditions.
 Figure~\ref{fig-interaction-tf-stack}e shows rendered images of a ``speedshape'' -- a synthetic object free of sharp edges to avoid very rapid light intensity variations -- under different viewing directions and for two different light source positions.
 The speedshape predominantly shows lively green and violet diffuse colours, the green preferentially appearing for small incident and viewing angles compared to the surface normal, and the violet for larger angles.
 Importantly, these coloured patterns dynamically move in a very unusual manner when moving around the object, see the Supplementary Video 1.

-The possibility to have two or more dominant and markedly different colours moving on the surface of a unique object is a completely novel visual effect, which we may call ``diffuse iridescence''.
-It cannot be confused with the well-known thin-film iridescence, which is observed in the specular direction only, yielding appearances similar to those of Fig.~\ref{fig-particle-engineering}d-e with the specular term only, and produces colours that systematically exhibit the same rainbow variations with the viewing angle.
-Diffuse iridescence is created by both multipeaked spectra and scattering diagrams (Fig.~\ref{fig-interaction-tf-stack}), which could hardly be reproduced with structuring strategies other than disordered metasurfaces.
+Having two or more dominant and markedly different colours moving on the surface of a unique object is an uncommon visual effect, which we may call ``diffuse iridescence''.
+It cannot be confused with the well-known thin-film iridescence, which is observed in the specular direction only, yielding appearances similar to those of Fig.~\ref{fig-particle-engineering}d-e with the specular term only.
+Diffuse iridescence is created by both multipeaked spectra and scattering diagrams, which could hardly be reproduced with structuring strategies other than disordered metasurfaces.

-A conceptually similar strategy to introduce spectral and angular features is to implement structural correlations in the disordered pattern.
-Short-range structural correlations are known to affect significantly light scattering, transport, absorption and emission in disordered systems~\cite{rojas2004photonic, noh2011control, vynck2012photon, conley2014light, leseur2016high, froufe2016role, wang2018achieving}.
-Here, we reveal how it may be exploited to produce yet another impressive optical effect.